 Meal delivery gift cards also offer flexibility to let you give as much—or as little—as you can to each employee towards a free meal.

 A company cookbook is another fun way to show your appreciation through food.

 Ask each employee to contribute a favourite holiday recipe and compile them together in a cookbook to distribute.
 You can get it printed and bound professionally, or go for a more cost effective option (i.e. free!) and share it as a PDF.

-This is also great because it allows your employees to get to know each other better through their shared family recipes.
+A company cookbook also allows your employees to get to know one another better through special family recipes.

-You can use an application such as Elfster, that allows you to set a budget, determine who shouldn’t get certain people (e.g. for teams that don’t work closely together), and gives participants the option to create wishlists.
+You can use an application such as Elfster to set a budget, determine who shouldn’t get certain people (e.g. for teams that don’t work closely together), and give participants the option to create wishlists.

-Participants choose their own gifts online and enter their address, so all they need to do is pick what they want to get for their giftee and send it off to them.
+Participants then share their mailing address, so all anyone needs to do is pick what they want to get for their giftee and send it off to them.
 You can then host a gift opening where everyone opens their gifts over Zoom or Meet.

 Another affordable employee appreciation gift idea is offering extra time off over the holidays.

-While this doesn’t necessarily work for everyone or every organization, it does show that you appreciate your employees’ hard work and understand that they may need a break or more time to spend with family, virtually or in-person.
+While offering additional time off doesn’t necessarily work for everyone or every organization, it does show that you appreciate your employees’ hard work and understand that they may need a break or more time to spend with family, virtually or in-person.

 Affordable employee appreciation gifts don’t have to be expensive—just expressive.
 A thoughtful gift that shows employees you value their hard work can go a long way in ensuring employees feel appreciated.